 - Spotlight your versatility

-- Again: Since many different customer service roles call upon the same skills, make sure you highlight the ones that make you stand out.
-One of the best ways to do this is to think of ways you applied your skills creatively in a wide variety of situations.
+- Again: Since many different customer service roles call upon the same skills, make sure you highlight the ones that make you stand out, like inventory error reduction or exceeding store-wide sales goals.
+Think of ways you applied your skills creatively in various situations.

 - Make it quick!

 - Recruiters only spend an average of a few seconds skimming your resume, so you want to cut right to the chase with your experience points.
-There’s no room to ramble, so slam out those accomplishments and metrics immediately.
+There’s no room to ramble, so slam out those customer assistance stories and satisfaction or budget metrics immediately.

 - Pick a sleek template

-- Another way to keep recruiters happy is to ensure that your layout is super easy to skim.
-Don’t over-crowd things, and let your biggest selling points take the spotlight.
+- Another way to keep recruiters happy is to ensure that your resume template’s layout is super easy to skim.
+Don’t over-crowd things, and let your biggest selling points take the spotlight—like that time you completely revamped the inventory system to reduce budget waste!

 - Avoid redundancy by giving context

-- If you find yourself struggling to add novelty to your fourth example of how you boosted customer satisfaction rates, use context to add interest!
-Refer back to tip #1 here and carry it further with ratings or percentages from as many different projects and situations as possible.
+- If you find yourself struggling to spruce up your fourth customer satisfaction percentage, use context to add interest!
+Carry your experience further with ratings or dollar amounts from as many different sales strategy projects and customer resolution scenarios as possible.

 - Pay attention to tone

-- This should go without saying, but: Make sure you maintain a positive tone in your experience section, even when referring to stressful situations.
-Instead of focusing on the problem, mention it briefly for context and then enthusiastically emphasize your solution.
+- This should go without saying, but make sure you maintain a positive tone in your experience section, even when referring to stressful situations.
+Instead of focusing on a problem like customer conflict, mention it briefly for context and then enthusiastically emphasize your customer solutions.

-- You can use creative wording in your experience section, as long as it’s clear and matches the tone of the job ad you’re responding to.
-Don’t go too off the wall though–and don’t use distracting colors or fonts, either.
-Readability comes first!
+You can use creative wording in your experience section, as long as it’s appropriate for retail customer service and matches the vibe of the job ad you’re responding to.
+Don’t go too off the wall, though—and don’t use distracting colors or fonts, either.
+Readability comes first.